 The privately owned records from the South Australian Museum are genealogies, journals, photographs and data cards recorded by anthropologists Joseph Birdsell and Norman Tindale in Western Australia between the 1920s and 1960s.
 The online catalogue for these items can be found via the South Australian Museum Archives Search.

 The privately owned records from the University of Sydney are genealogical information comprising part of the collection of anthropologist A. P. Elkin.

 In 2008, the Department acquired the Jan Goodacre Collection; a private collection of records about Aboriginal people purchased by the Commonwealth Government.

 The Department holds a small collection of Pension Cards created in the 1960s that provide information on people in receipt of a Commonwealth pension.
 Information includes dates of birth, residence, employment, education, pensions and allowances.
 An index to the Pension Cards is available through the AHRU.

-Under the State Records Act 2000 public access to State records is classified as open or restricted.
-Due to the personal and sensitive nature of a significant number of the Department’s archives, most are classified as restricted.
+Under the State Records Act 2000 some of the state records are classified as restricted due to the personal and sensitive nature of their contents.
 AHRU assesses access to records according to who the applicant is and their purpose (see below for more information about Applicant categories).

 All privately owned material such as the South Australian Museum, University of Sydney and Jan Goodacre Collection records are all classified as restricted.